Harrison Ford’s Tweed Jacket in The Fugitive

 What’d He Wear?

 This segment of The Fugitive is clearly set in the late winter and early spring, but Dr. Kimble’s “on-the-run” look would be just as comfortable and practical for a fall day.
 His outfit of a tweed jacket, chambray shirt, knit tie, and blue jeans certainly evokes Robert Redford in Three Days of the Condor, a similar story about an innocent man that finds himself on the run in the big city.
+He looks respectable but still rooted in workwear; when we see a tweed-and-chambray arm clawing out of an elevator, we can cheer knowing that it’s our resourceful, unstoppable hero and not his corrupt, business-suited foe.

 Dr. Kimble’s outer layer is a tweed sport jacket made up of brown yarns mixed with beige and blue.
 The notch lapels have swelled edges, a buttonhole stitched through the left lapel, and a tan woolen strip beneath the collar that is clearly seen when Richard turns up his lapels against Chicago’s windy night air.